List of Endeavour characters: Sam Thursday

 Sam takes centre-stage in Series 5 Episode 4, Colours, when a murder takes place on his army base; as Sam was indirectly involved, he is treated as a suspect, resulting in his father's dismissal from the case.
 Army life has been shown to have had an impact on Sam; he becomes a more mature, rounded character and takes his position as a Corporal seriously, rebuking himself when he believes he has failed in his duty.
 He shows a respectful attitude towards his superiors as well as those in his military care, demonstrating loyalty to his army mates and arguing with his father over the arrest of someone whom he believes to be innocent.
-He also reveals, for the first time, the difficulties of growing up as the son of a policeman, particularly a prominent Detective-Inspector like his father.
+He also reveals, for the first time, the difficulties of growing up as the son of a policeman, particularly a prominent detective-inspector like his father.

 Charlie Thursday

 Charlie Thursday is Inspector Thursday's brother, portrayed by Phil Daniels.
-He inadvertently becomes caught up a long firm scam, using a loan provided by the Inspector, potentially incriminating him.
+He inadvertently becomes caught up a long firm scam, using a loan provided by Fred, potentially incriminating him.